OUR SUPPLIERS ARE INTEGRAL TO THE SUCCESS OF OUR CUSTOMERS, PRODUCTS AND COMPANY

 Adhering to DoD Cybersecurity Requirements:

 In October 2016, the Department of Defense (DoD) issued an updated rule that increased the compliance obligations of defense contractors and subcontractors with regards to the protection of unclassified Covered Defense Information (CDI) and the reporting of cyber incidents on unclassified information systems that contain CDI.
 Additionally, the updated rule implemented cybersecurity requirements for contractors that intend on using external cloud service providers to store, process, or transmit CDI in performance of a U.S. Government contract.
-Please click on the following link for the latest version of this clause DFARS Clause 252.204-7012.

 Depending on the type of component, product, system or service you provide, you may also fall into a classification governed by NIST SP 800-161 Supply Chain Risk Management Practices for Federal Information Systems and Organizations.
 This document relates to cybersecurity product assurance.
 Certain ESA products may be identified as critical or strategic to our customer which requires the identification of components, subsystems, systems, software, firmware, development systems, test equipment and services that could potentially pose cybersecurity threats to our products and add risks to our customers using our products.
 If what you provide has been identified as one of these "items", then additional audits, screening and agreements may be necessary to ensure the protections required to safeguard our customer and products.